black-puppydog/twisterbook/INSTALL.md

 * source the bin/activate from the virtualenv
 * then install the dependencies from requirements.txt:
     * `pip install -r requirements.txt`
-    * **todo: this will give a warning because we cannot compile simplecson in C which libs are needed?**
+    * **todo: this will give a warning because we cannot compile simplecson in C. which libs are needed?**

-# start the monitoring twisterd
-Since we want the "newblock" callback from twisterd, we cannot user the container verbatim.
-At a later stage I should make a new container based off the official one.
-For now, we need to compile twister from scratch.
-* go to `twister-core` folder and follow the install instructions from the `doc/` folder
-    * on DigitalOcean there seems to be a problem with the locale `LC_ALL`, it needs to be properly set in `/etc/environment`

-Now we start the twister daemon.
+# Start the twister daemon with user registration callback
 This is very specific to my folder structure atm, but really it's just the "../twister-core" prefix that would need changing.
-* Start the script `./twisterWithMonitor.sh`.
+* Start the script `./envlistWrapper ./twisterWithMonitor.sh`.
     * This starts twisterd with the callback script "BlockChainMonitor.py --only-block %s" which means that every new block will automatically be entered into the database.
 * *Now* we can start the initial import process for the existing users:
     * `./BlockChainMonitor.py`
     * This can be done as often as it pleases us, since it does not change existing users.
+    * If you suspect there might be a block missing from the database, there is the --only-block option which takes a single hash value as an argument

-# Start Workers
+# Start Workers locally
-Make a new DigitalOcean server with Docker, pull the twister image and start an instance.
-Or clone the twister-core git repository and user the `twister-on-docker` script.

-we need to forward the two ports for the rabbitMQ and the MySQL servers because we didn't bother to make them secure.
-Instead, we just limited them so that they only accept local connections.
-So we create an ssh keypair *without a passphrase* on the worker node, and copy the publick key into the `~/.ssh/authorized_keys`.
-Then we forward the ports with
-* `ssh -f root<database_server> -L 5672:localhost:5672 -N`
-* `ssh -f root<database_server> -L 3306:localhost:3306 -N`

-Finally, we start the workers with `C_FORCE_ROOT` set to make celery accept that we are root.
-* `C_FORCE_ROOT=1 celery -A TwisterScraper worker -l info`
+`./envlistWrapper celery -c 10 -A TwisterScraper worker -l info` This uses 10 workers, which only works when using the torrent scraping method.
+For DHT scraping this would likely lock up the daemon very quickly so use a smaller number, like 2 or 3 per scraper.
+Not sure yet how to choose this well or why the daemon locks up in the first place.

 # Start Task Dispatcher
 Later-on we want this to happen on a regular basis, but so far we can just run the Dispatcher by hand:
-    `./Dispatcher.py`
+`./envlistWrapper ./Dispatcher.py`
+This will (at the moment) only refresh already known-active users and new users.